aserra10/PDA-Projects/README.md

 # Project 3
 In this project, the performance of a predictive model developed in a source population was evaluated when applied to a new target population.
 This transportability analysis was evaluated through a MC simulation using data generated separately for men and women to create a target population.
 A target population was simulated by first generating the continuous variables using the mvrnorm function from the mvtnorm package in R. The simulation involved 1,000 repetitions, and for each repetition the brier score using an inverse-odds weighting estimator was calculated.
-A list of required packages are included in the proj3copy.RMD
+A list of required packages and references to formulas for calculating these estimates are included in the proj3copy.RMD